developer-friendly/blog/docs/blog/posts/2024/0023-operational-authentication/index.md

     -8<- "docs/blog/posts/2024/0023-operational-authentication/oathkeeper/oathkeeper-server-config.yml"
     ```

+Notice the `cookie_session` configuration.
+There is where we instruct our
+[Oathkeeper] instance to query the [Kratos] server for availble authentication
+and session information.

+That will result in either a 200 OK, as in the user is already logged in, or
+a 401 Unauthorized, as in the user needs to login and no available session is
+found.

+Additionally, the `allowed_origin` is a crucial part of this configuration.
+Without it, your browser requests will be blocked due to the CORS policy.

+In short, the server should respond with a list of allowed "origins", as in,
+the host domains that are allowed to access the server.
+Consequently, the
+browser will only send the requets to those server that have explicitly
+allowed the origin[^allowed-origins].

 ### Oathkeeper Kustomization

 We have the most important part ready, it's time to deploy this bad boy!